How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Setting up Google Alerts is an incredibly easy and powerful way to keep tabs on your competitors’ marketing movements and gain an edge.

-For example, to set up alerts for competitor mentions, you simply need to make a Google Alert for the details you want to track such as their website name, products, owner or executives, and so on.
+To set up alerts for competitor mentions, simply make a Google Alert for the details you want to track — their website name, products, owner or executives, and so on.
+Or, create a more general alert for products or brands similar to yours while excluding your own website.

 Being in the know about your competitors’ mentions online also presents potential backlink opportunities.
 You can target the same websites that have linked to your rivals!